com.jme3.materialpackage contains classes for manipulating jMonkeyEngine materials.

 Describes a material parameter.

-this class is basically a struct that contains the ShaderNodes informations in an appropriate way to ease the shader generation process and make it faster.
+This class is basically a struct that contains the ShaderNodes information in an appropriate way to ease the shader generation process and make it faster.

 Represents a technique instance.